Raqueldelamer/capstone-coffee-shop/README.md

    - Commit often to track your progress.

 3. **Test Each Component in Storybook**:
-   Verify all components render correctly in Storybook.
+- [x] - Verify all components render correctly in Storybook.

-4. **Update README.md**:
-   - Document the components created and the progress made.
-   - Example:
+- [x] - Add one screenshot of the Storybook interface to your README.md.

      ```markdown
      # Coffee Shop Frontend